GAGGIUINO/gaggiuino.github.io/docs/learning/user-manual-gen3.md

   * Pre-infusion and soak increase flow significantly during the extraction phase(s), so grind will need to be finer to reach the same pressure as stock.
   * Temperature with Brew Delta will be much more stable during the shot than the stock machine (or even PID mods), so the average in-shot temperature will be higher.
 * If stop-on-weight is enabled, the shot will predictively stop ahead of the target weight to account for what hasn't hit the cup yet - the espresso in the air and the last bit that comes out of the puck as the shot is stopped and pressure equalizes.
+* Hot Water Mode is triggered by turning on the Brew & Steam switches together (same as a stock machine).

 >